-What effect does the cross collateralization have on a Chapter 7 Bankruptcy filing?
-If you signed a loan agreement with a cross-collateralization clause and then filed Chapter 7 Bankruptcy, the unsecured debt that is cross-collateralized will not be dischargeable unless you surrender the collateral (i.e., the car).
-Alternatively, you may “reaffirm” all of your debts with the Credit Union (agree to pay them back after bankruptcy), or “redeem” the car by paying the trustee the current market value of the car in one lump sum payment.
+What effect does the cross-collateralization have on a Chapter 7 Bankruptcy filing?
+If you signed a loan agreement with a cross-collateralization clause and then filed Chapter 7 Bankruptcy, the unsecured debt that is cross-collateralized will not be dischargeable.
+This is unless you surrender the collateral (i.e., the car).
+Alternatively, you may “reaffirm” all of your debts with the Credit Union (agree to pay them back after bankruptcy).
+Or, “redeem” the car by paying the trustee the current market value of the car in one lump sum payment.

 What about Chapter 13 Bankruptcy?
-Under the Federal Bankruptcy Code, Chapter 13 Bankruptcy contains a provision that allows you to “cram-down” secured loans to the value of the collateral.
+Under the Federal Bankruptcy Code, Chapter 13 Bankruptcy contains a provision.
+It allows you to “cram-down” secured loans to the value of the collateral.
 This allows you to restructure the secured debt to pay only up to the value of the vehicle at the time of filing.

-For example, pretend that the balance on your credit union car loan is $15,000 and you owe another $10,000 in credit card debt to the same credit union.
+For example, pretend that the balance on your credit union car loan is $15,000.
+And, you owe another $10,000 in credit card debt to the same credit union.
 That means you owe the credit union $25,000 for the car.
 If the car is worth $10,000, Chapter 13 Bankruptcy may enable you to pay only $10,000 for the car over 36-60 months in the Chapter 13 payment plan.
-The remaining balance is treated as unsecured debt and will be discharged as such at the end of the payment plan.
+The remaining balance is treated as unsecured debt.
+And, it will be dischargable as such at the end of the payment plan.